How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Homemade lotions and lotions as ways to combat psoriasis

-3. Relieve unpleasant symptoms caused by psoriasis;
+3. Relieves unpleasant symptoms caused by psoriasis;

 • Oncological diseases;